 A census is taking place of who can fight in the Israelite army and the total number of men comes to 603,550.
 This is a pretty impressive fighting force.
 We need to take a count sometimes of who can fight alongside us.
 At 06:00 this morning, my fighting force appeared to comprise of just me and my dog but later my wife joined me for breakfast to discuss today’s New Testament reading – which is outstanding.
 However, it is important that we Christians are always part of a vibrant church community.
 There can be no lone-rangers in Christianity.
 We all need back-up.
 Just as we should never be impertinent to a single police officer because they represent the entire law enforcement community and can call on backup from the army if necessary, I know that all my Pentecostal friends are there for me during any personal or spiritual crisis and, as I am also a member of the Catholic Church, I can call on thousands of my brethren all the way up to the Pope if needed.
 All practicing Christians, who are active members of a parish community, have an impressive army backing us up twenty-four hours a day.

-It’s fascinating that the census of fighting men in Numbers 1 is God’s idea even though He would already precisely know how many fighting men there were.
+It’s fascinating that the census of fighting men is God’s idea (Numbers 1:2) even though He would already precisely know how many fighting men there were.
 The data is for Moses’ information.
-However, later in 1 Chronicles 1: ‘Satan rose up against Israel and incited David to take a census of Israel‘ and David gets in major trouble with God as a result, culminating in 70,000 men falling dead with a plague.
+However, later (1 Chronicles 21:1): ‘Satan rose up against Israel and incited David to take a census of Israel‘ and David gets in major trouble with God as a result, culminating in 70,000 men falling dead with a plague.
 It’s a puzzle as to why carrying out the census in Numbers is ok but the later one is not.
 The first point is that we shouldn’t do anything that Satan incites us to do but it can be difficult to discern whether something was our idea or whether it came from an outside influence.
 The general consensus about why the census in Chronicles was a bad idea is that David was starting to rely on his own resources and power rather than God’s.
 He wanted to count his people so that he knew he could launch an attack on enemy forces and win – without needing to ask God for help.
 He wanted reassurance that he had enough assets to be independent from God.
 I often get the temptation to check how much money is in my pension fund – to see if there is enough for my whole retirement.
 However, I should just relax and know that God will make sure I have sufficient provision – as he has done for my entire life – when the time comes.

 This passage is a handy list of the tribes of Israel.
 It’s a good mental challenge to try to memorise the names of the 12 tribes – just like trying to remember the names of the twelve apostles.
 I find the names of the 12 tribes somewhat elusive because there are still 12 names in this list of potential soldiers, even though the Levites are excluded (as they are going to look after the tabernacle rather than fight) which makes 13 tribes.
 How can this be when Jacob ‘only’ had 12 sons by 4 different women (sounds exhausting)?
 The answer, if you look closely, is that Joseph had two sons: Ephraim and Manasseh – and the descendants of these two are counted separately.

-(v.51) states that anyone, other than a Levite, who goes near the tabernacle shall be put to death.
+(Num.
+1:51) states that anyone, other than a Levite, who goes near the tabernacle shall be put to death.
 This is a long way from being able to come into God’s presence today and address him as ‘Abba (Daddy), Father’ thanks to the sacrifice of Jesus.

 This is the first time we hear about Mary in the Nativity story and what an amazing introduction it is.